Code-Institute-Submissions/pet-shelter-project/README.md

 #31: Used [this photo](https://www.pexels.com/photo/bombay-cat-on-grey-ground-881142/) made by Craig Dennis from https://www.pexels.com/

+### Miscellaneous

+- Used https://coolors.co/ to create an image of my colour palette (see 'Surface' section of the README).

-Referenced [this online explanation](https://stackoverflow.com/questions/11488960/how-do-i-put-my-websites-logo-to-be-the-icon-image-in-browser-tabs) from https://stackoverflow.com/ to figure out how to add a favicon to my browser tabs.
+- Referenced [this online explanation](https://stackoverflow.com/questions/11488960/how-do-i-put-my-websites-logo-to-be-the-icon-image-in-browser-tabs) from https://stackoverflow.com/ to figure out how to add a favicon to my browser tabs.

+- Used https://www.favicon.cc/ to create my own favicon.

+- Used https://www.browserstack.com/ to test the website on the Safari browser with Apple devices.

 ### Acknowledgements

-placeholder text
+- My mentor, Rohit Sharma, for his guidance and advice throughout the project.

 **_[Back to top](#contents)_**